adamyg/berkeley_pascal/libpc/README.md

    "Specification for the Computer Programming Language Pascal" (ISO dp7185).

    In additional there were a number of Berkeley extensions.

+## Summary of changes

+   * WIN32 targeting, changes marked with either "ifdef WIN32" or "ifndef unix".

+   * Globals _argc and _argv renamed to _pcargc and _pcargv; avoids any stdlib symbol clashes
+     plus allows px (via libpx) to be embedded within pxd.

+   * Function prototypes, explicit return types.

+   * Public definitions relocated into "libpc.h", inc prototypes.

+   * Optional sccsid definition.

+   * Initialise references to stdio, stdout and stderr at runtime.

+   * ANSI/C varargs.

+   * Conversion of printf '%D' to '%d'.

+   * const parameters for diagnostics and copy interfaces.

+   * time_t usage

+   * static or const static declarations of suitable variables.

+   * Obey TEXT/BINARY mode selection on streams.

 ## Non-standard procedures